mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ## Reusing masked tensors

-We have [already](/2017/09/10/the-spdz-protocol-part2/) [mentioned](/2017/09/19/private-image-analysis-with-mpc/#generalised-triples) that we'd ideally want to only mask every private tensor once to primarily save on networking.
-For instance, if we are computing both `dot(w, x)` and `dot(w, y)` then we want to use the same masked version of `w` in both: if we are e.g. doing multiple predictions with the same weights `w` then in the long term the initial cost of masking `w` can be amortised away.
+We have [already](/2017/09/10/the-spdz-protocol-part2/) [mentioned](/2017/09/19/private-image-analysis-with-mpc/#generalised-triples) that we'd ideally want to mask every private tensor at most once to primarily save on networking.
+For instance, if we are computing both `dot(w, x)` and `dot(w, y)` then we want to use the same masked version of `w` in both.
+Specifically, if we are doing many operations with the same masked tensor then the cost of masking it can be amortised away.

-To implement this we first note that the [dataflow nature](https://arxiv.org/abs/1603.04467) of TensorFlow will take care of only recomputing the parts of the graph that actually change when the input values are changed.
-For instance, an application that computes `dot(w, x)` will reuse the value of `w` between executions with different values of `x` (unless of course `w` somehow depends on `x` elsewhere).
-However, with the current setup we will still mask `w` every time we compute `dot`.

-To avoid this we simply make masking an explicit `mask` operation, which also allows us to use the same masked version across different operations, e.g. both `dot` and `mul`.
+But with the current setup we mask every time we compute e.g. `dot` or `mul` since masking is baked into these.
+So to avoid this we simply make masking an explicit operation, additionally allowing us to also use the same masked version across different operations.

 ```python
 def mask(x):